pippim/pippim.github.io/hyperlink.md

 <a id="hdr8"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr7">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr9">Skip</a></div>

+## Sample Markdown File with HRB Body

-The markdown file that is rendered to HTML:
+The `hrb.html` markdown file is rendered to HTML:

 {% include copyHeader.html %}
 ```html